 Our Score: 8 Lili is a free bank for freelancers and sole proprietors looking for an easy way to manage their accounts.

-- There are no fees to open or maintain an account.
+- There are no fees to open an account.

 - With Lili you can track your expenses and create reports, so you know how much income you have.
 These reports can also double as a resource when you do your taxes, saving you time and money.